 Warning Signs

 Financial institutions tell us that "past performance is no guarantee of future performance".
 They also tell us "that performance can go down as well as up".
 What these warnings signs are asking us to accept is that whatever you do with your money the end result is going to be uncertain.
-I consider sport should contain the same risk warnings.
+I consider all performance domains (sport, performing arts, diabetes management etc) should contain the same risk warnings.
 The greater the amount of uncertainty you can tolerate the greater the potential reward.
-But those financial risks that are out of your control when you hand over your monies, need not apply to the sporting arena.
+But those financial risks that are out of your control when you hand over your monies, need not apply to the performance arena.

 Make a Friend of Uncertainty

 It is present as a swimmer stands poised on the starting blocks waiting for the gun to fire.
-It is present on the first tee as the golfer faces down the fairway and in the eye of the racquet holder when serving in any racquet sport.
-It is uncertainty and it is ever-present.
+It is present in the muscles of the musicians poised to perform and in the mind of the diabetic trying to decide how many units of insulin are required to balance out the effects of sugar in the meal they are about to eat.

 So why make friends with it?